Movie Info

 MPAA Rating: R

 A strange statue has surfaced on Earth…straight from Hell.
 When a nightclub owner named J.P.
 Monroe (Kevin Bernhardt) purchases the statue for his club the Boiler Room, he invites evil in.
-An up-and-coming reporter named Joey Summerskill (Terry Farrell) sees a man brought into the local ER and the man is torn apart by mystical chains and hooks.
-Joey begins to investigate the Boiler Room and the statues ties to a psychiatric hospital where multiple deaths occurred.
+An up-and-coming reporter named Joey Summerskill (Terry Farrell) sees a man brought into the local ER torn apart by something no one can explain and realizes that it is the story she is looking for.
+Joey begins to investigate the Boiler Room and the statues ties to a psychiatric hospital where multiple deaths occurred…but it could be too late.
 Pinhead (Doug Bradley) is now loose on Earth, and the humanity which was stripped from him might be the only thing to stop him.

-Directed by Anthony Hickox, Hellraiser III: Hell on Earth is a horror sequel follow-up to Hellbound: Hellraiser II (1988) The movie received much less favorable reviews from critics and fans but still did reasonably well at the box office.
+Directed by Anthony Hickox, Hellraiser III: Hell on Earth is a horror sequel.
+Following Hellbound: Hellraiser II (1988), the movie received much less favorable reviews from critics and fans but still did reasonably well at the box office.

 Hellraiser III followed the events of Hellbound: Hellraiser II by bringing back Pinhead in spite of his death in the popular sequel, but Hellraiser III just never had the punch of Hellraiser or Hellbound…and it still is a rather weak entry.